A beginner's guide to starting RC Drifting (Ver. 2026)

 Yokomo Zero 3 - $114

-Mid-level closed can sensored brushless motor with bigger cooling holes, can be a bit "coggy" with strong magnet design for racing, pre-soldered wires with bullet connectors makes install easy on Yokomo ESCs with pre-soldered motor wires, has dual port sensor board for easy sensor wire tucking, adjustable timing
+Yokomo mid-level closed can sensored brushless motor with bigger cooling holes, can be a bit "coggy" with strong magnet design for racing, pre-soldered wires with bullet connectors makes install easy on Yokomo ESCs with pre-soldered motor wires, has dual port sensor board for easy sensor wire tucking, adjustable timing.

-Mid-level Hobbywing sensored brushless motor with large cooling cutouts, weak magnet rotor for smooth power delivery with optional strong rotors for more torque, special blades on rotor for extra cooling and appealing sound when using turbo, comes with pre-soldered 3.5mm bullet terminals, adjustable timing, available in black, red and purple anodized colors
+Hobby Wing mid-level sensored brushless motor with large cooling cutouts, weak magnet rotor for smooth power delivery with optional strong rotors for more torque, special blades on rotor for extra cooling and appealing sound when using turbo, comes with pre-soldered 3.5mm bullet terminals, adjustable timing, available in black, red and purple anodized colors.

 Top Tier